unixsurfer/anycast_healthchecker/README.rst

 * **log_file** Defaults to **/var/log/anycast-healthchecker/anycast-healthchecker.log**

-File to log messages to
+File to log messages to.
+The parent directory must be created prior the initial launch.

 * **log_maxbytes** Defaults to **104857600** (bytes)